How to pee on the street…

 The lack of privacy

 Maybe it’s because Chinese people are a lot.
-Or maybe because the right to privacy is, as the welfare, an European concept destined to sink into oblivion.
+Or maybe because the right to privacy is, as the welfare, a European concept destined to sink into oblivion.
 Anyway, when you arrive from Europe, you feel naked.
 Intellectually, I mean.

 The experience starts already in the plane, where Chinese feel free to peek at the screen of your laptop.
 To stare at them does not work, they are too busy decoding the documents you are working at.
 There are many situations that make you think the idea of “privacy” in China is something different from what we intend.
 An example?
-Once I went to hospital to make the blood tests and I reach a little front office, the one where you usually pay the fee or ask for information.
+Once I went to the hospital to make the blood tests and I reach a little front office, the one where you usually pay the fee or ask for information.

-However, the girl at the window got a needle, took my arm and filled three vials of my blood right there, in front of a line of people looking at the white devil.
+However, the girl at the window got a needle, took my arm, and filled three vials of my blood right there, in front of a line of people looking at the white devil.

 The hairdressers